 Kiersten Frase is the founder and editor of Oh My Veggies.
 After earning her master’s degree in Library and Information Studies, she decided to start a blog on a whim while she was between contract jobs and Oh My Veggies was born.
 A vegetarian since the age of 12, Kiersten taught herself to cook after a few too many years subsisting on frozen veggie burgers, boxed rice mixes, and Doritos.
-Although she’s originally from Chicago, Kiersten is a southern transplant now living just outside of Raleigh with her husband and their four rescue cats.
+She lives just outside of Chicago with her husband, daughter and their 4 cats.

 Dana Raidt is a Minneapolis-based writer and editor with a passion for music, a penchant for thrift-store shopping and a never-ending vegetarian recipe repertoire.
 You can find her on Oh My Veggies—or waxing poetic about smoothies and giving wellness and eco-friendly living tips on Hello Natural.